sammyne/the-rust-programming-language/chapter18/README.md

     - Failed example as [Listing 18-25: An attempt to use `..` in an ambiguous way](./listings/_25/src/main.rs)

 ### Extra Conditionals with Match Guards
 - A *match guard* is an additional `if` condition specified after the pattern in a `match` arm that must also match, along with the pattern matching, for that arm to be chosen
     - Example as [Listing 18-26: Adding a match guard to a pattern](./listings/_26/src/main.rs)
 - Use match guards to solve our pattern-shadowing problem
     - Example as [Listing 18-27: Using a match guard to test for equality with an outer variable](./listings/_27/src/main.rs)
 - You can also use the *or* operator `|` in a match guard to specify multiple patterns; the match guard condition will apply to all the patterns
     - Example as [Listing 18-28: Combining multiple patterns with a match guard](./listings/_28/src/main.rs)

 ### `@` Bindings
-- The *at* operator (`@`) lets us create a variable that holds a value at the same time we’re testing that value to see whether it matches a pattern
+- The *at* operator (`@`) lets us create a variable that holds a value at the same time we're testing that value to see whether it matches a pattern
     - Example as [Listing 18-29: Using `@` to bind to a value in a pattern while also testing it](./listings/_29/src/main.rs)